-In line with the ideas presented in the literature, this paper aims to analyze the trade distorting effects of Korean STE imports.
-The exclusive rights of the Korean STE to import soybeans, which are contingent on the STE's objective functions, are converted to tariff equivalents, and are then compared against one another to gauge market impacts.
+STE to import soybeans, which are contingent on the STE's objective functions, are converted to tariff equivalents, and are then compared against one another to gauge market impacts.

-II.
-STE Imports of Soybeans under the TRQ Scheme
+2 STE Imports of Soybeans under the TRQ Scheme

 As an STE, aT has the special right to import soybeans.
-The annual TRQ is set at 185,787 tons by the WTO, but the government has expanded it to satisfy domestic demand (Table 1).
+The annual TRQ of 185,787 tons was established in negotiations with trade partners at the WTO, but the government has expanded it to satisfy domestic demand (Table 1).
 Within-the-quota or in-quota imports face a 5% ad valorem tariff, while the out-of-quota or over-quota imports are subject to a tariff rate of 487%.